 OTHER OPTIONS EXIST FOR SHOWING EXPOSURE TO HERBICIDES

 While this may be discouraging news for veterans with a disability they believe was caused by herbicides, there are still ways to prove exposure.
 For example, VA must still consider favorable evidence showing that a veteran was exposed to harmful herbicides like Agent Orange.
 This means that if a veteran can gather favorable evidence showing exposure, it will be difficult for VA to deny a claim based only on the removal of the location from its list.
 This will require more work on the part of veterans and their advocates, but there are a variety of resources available to find where the military used and stored herbicides outside of Vietnam.

 If you believe you are suffering from a condition caused by exposure to herbicides such as Agent Orange, please feel free to reach out to the attorneys at West & Dunn.
 Our legal professionals have years of experience and success obtaining benefits and compensation for veterans.
-If you or a family member want help seeking disability benefits from VA, please feel free to contact us at (608) 490-9449 or reach out online.
+If you or a family member want help seeking disability benefits from VA, please feel free to contact our Wisconsin veterans disability claims lawyers at (608) 490-9449 or reach out online.